DeactivatedWhatSoever/NSL/me/functional_programming_simplified.md

 ### A personal experience
 I wish to move to this new land of FP.
 It is pretty much the future, as long as there's a new theory coming out, or I could make it for parallel and distributed computing, I just hope I'm going the right track.
 But as I feel it, I think I'm going the write track.
 Theoretically cool FP is.

+## Question Everything
+“Why is this FP approach better than what I do in my OOP code?”
+-> I think this is an excellent question.
+I want to find out what’s better and what’s bad code smell.

+### What is FP?
+“FP applications consist of only immutable values and pure functions.”
+So it’s actually that the pure functions that give immutability.
+You also need to make constants all the way or else there will be mutation. -> FP elevator pitch(easy way to tell a concept)

+### What questions come to mind?
+These are the author’s first questions, so let’s jot them down, and make your own questions.
+* How can possibly write an application without reading input or writing output?
+* Regarding I/O
+	* How do I write database code?
+	* How do I write RESTful code?
+	* How do I write GUI code?
+	* How do I write file manipulation code?
+* If all variables are immutable, how do I handle changes in my code?
+	* For instance, if I’m writing an order-entry system for a pizza store, what do I do when the customer wants to change their pizza crust or toppings in the middle of entering an order?
+* Why is recursion better?
+Is it really better?
+Why can’t I just use `var` fields inside my functions, as long as I don’t share those `var`s outside the function scope?
+* Is “Functional I/O” really better than “Traditional I/O”
+* Are there certain applications where the FP approach is better or worse?
+* In what points does it vary with OOP?
+	* Does FP need access modifiers?
+	* How does FP make a value that needs custom defined data structures?

+### Decide for yourself what’s better
+“Is the approach I’m looking at better or worse than other options?
+If so, why?”
+-> This dude sure has a lot of great quotes on thinking about something.
+But does he really think like that all the time?
+I’m not sure.
+But still, don’t suspect, and just go for it.

+### The best idea wins
+Don’t blindly listen to people.
+You should put your critical thinking hat on and make your own decisions.

+### A quick aside: Imperative programming
+So imperative programming is all about thinking how the computer works.
+The computer will just execute the program line by line by changing its variables with statements.
+It’s all about state manipulation.

+### A critical thinking exercise
+Questions for an imperative way and functional(recursive) way of a sum function implementation.
+* What’s wrong with the imperative approach?
+Who cares if I use a var field in a for loop inside a function?
+How does that affect anything else?
+* Will the recursive function blow the stack with large lists?
+* Is one approach faster or slower than the other?
+* Thinking in the long term, is one approach more maintainable than the other?
+* What if I want to write a “parallel” version of a sum algorithm (to take advantage of multiple cores); is one approach better than the other?

+### We write what we want, not how to do it
+What we want -> just nice execution?
+How to do it -> instructions?

+“In FP we don’t tell the computer `how` to do things, we just tell it `what` we want.”

+I still haven’t understand this but, just giving statements, which is the most lowest command is `how` to do things, and just using functions, which means you just believe the implementations of them is `what` we want.
+ I think it means, give the computer some space!
+He’ll do the things that he can!
+All we need to do is just tell `what` to do!
+Not always bother him and tell him him `how` to do all that stuff.

+### What’s next?
+A few rules will be announced that’ll help me learn functional programming.

 #reading/books